circle-sphere/circle-sphere/README.md

 ### :wave: Hi, I'm corporate data scientist.

-I'm analyzing corporate data at NICE Information Service Co., Ltd to make corp Credit Rating System(CRS) and consult major banks about it.
+I'm working at NICE Information Service Co., Ltd to analyze corp data.
+I make corp Credit Rating System(CRS) and consult major banks about it.
 I'm majoring in **Statistics** and Consumer Science in SungKyunKwan University(SKKU) in Seoul, S.Korea.
 Plus, I have studied Computer Science since 2018.
-I'm interested in not only Statistical Analytics but also Machine Learning.
-Especially **XAI** and **Deep Learning** to apply it tabular data efficiently.
+I'm interested in not only Statistical Analytics but also Machine Learning or XAI, and have applied them to my past project.
+Recently, I'm studying how to apply Nerual Network to tabular data efficiently.

 ## 📚Education